Skip to main content

 Vehicular Stun Weapons

-Vehicular stun systems use sound, microwaves, or other disruptive emissions to disperse crowds or drive off dangerous creatures with minimal lethality.
+Vehicular stun systems use sound, microwave, neural-overload, or similar disruptive effects to disperse crowds or drive off dangerous biological targets with minimal lethality.

 They have no effect on vehicles, robots, or creatures without nervous systems.